What the UK Ticket Resale Ban Means for Touring Artists

 I’m not saying the ban’s wrong.
 Clearly, industrial touting needed tackling.
 But for 300-capacity tours, this legislation solves a problem you mostly didn’t have whilst creating new administrative and communication requirements you definitely now, do have.
 Understand that reality, and you can plan a way forward now.

 Ticketmaster Fan-to-Fan already enforces face-value resale in the UK.
 They’ve got the largest platform reach by miles.
 Playing larger venues where Ticketmaster’s the default system?
 Their Fan-to-Fan exchange solves the resale question automatically.
 Limitations are what you’d expect: higher fees than alternatives, and for some artists, the Ticketmaster brand carries associations they’d rather avoid.
 Additionally, for 500+ capacity venues, Ticketmaster’s often the venue’s exclusive ticketing partner.
-Which, kind of, makes the decision for you.
+That makes the decision for you.

 Gigantic positions itself as an “authorised face value ticket agent” with a strong UK presence for mid-size independent shows.
 They occupy interesting territory between Dice’s indie ethos and Ticketmaster’s infrastructure.
 They are probably best for artists wanting an established platform without Ticketmaster but needing more venue coverage than Dice offers.
 Their resale infrastructure is less developed than Dice or Ticketmaster though, so, again, verify how the actual resale process works before you commit.